-Prerequisite: Admission into the Physical Therapist Assistant program, and grade C or better in HHSC-1020, PTAS-1020, PTAS-1031, PTAS-1070,

-PTAS-1081, and PTAS-1091 Corequisite: PTAS-1170
+Prerequisite: Admission into the Physical Therapist Assistant program, and HHSC-1020, PTAS-1020, PTAS-1031, PTAS-1070, PTAS-1081, and PTAS-1091 with grade C or better Corequisite: PTAS-1170

-(formerly PTA 116) PTAS-1160 provides correlated laboratory practice in kinesiology, basic biomechanics and gait for the development of related physical therapist assistant techniques and skills.
-Functional movement analysis and the development of function specific activity are included.
+(formerly PTA 116) This course covers correlated laboratory practice in kinesiology, basic biomechanics and gait for the development of related physical therapist assistant techniques and skills.
+It includes functional movement analysis and the development of function specific activity.
 (3 contact hrs) Center Campus.
 Winter semester only.